Giving to charity, whether it be giving money or giving time, is great for the soul.

 The CRA might ask you to provide certification from the fire department or the search and rescue organization to confirm the number of hours of eligible volunteer firefighting or search and rescue volunteer services you performed.

 Donations of money, household items, art or real estate made to a registered charity typically qualify for the charitable giving tax credit.

 To claim the credit, the registered charity must give you a tax receipt for your gift, which will include the charity’s registration number and identifying information, the date, and the value of your gift.
 If you received an advantage for your donation, such as event tickets or dinner, the charity will deduct the amount of your advantage from the value shown on your receipt.
 Remember that only registered charities can give a charitable receipt, so make sure you verify their status with the CRA before donating.

 If you made charitable donations through payroll deduction, you will need to have your T4 slip handy, as the donations will be reflected in box 46.
 After you have this information, work on your T1 return until you’ve figured your income on line 236; then complete Schedule 9 to calculate your charitable donation credit.
 Regardless of whether you file electronically or on paper, keep copies of your donation receipts and any T4 slips showing charitable donations for at least six years after you claim your credit.

 Other tips for maximizing your charitable donations:

 - Pool Your Donations with your Spouse: Because total donations of over $200 garner a bigger deduction, be strategic at tax time.
 If both you and your spouse have given, pool both your donations and assign the total to the spouse who will receive the larger benefit.

-- Carry Forward your Donation: Charitable donations don’t need to be claimed in the year they were made.
-In fact, you can hold on to those donation receipts for up to five years and claim them all at once in a single tax year.
+- Carry Forward your Donation: Charitable donations do not need to be claimed in the year they were made, in fact, you can hold on to those donation receipts for up to five years and claim them all at once in a single tax year.
 If you are claiming a number of credits this year, check to see if your donation would be better claimed in a future year.